achimcc/codingconnects/src/content/posts/2021-01-16---Drag-and_Drop-with-rxjs.md

 #### Construction of the drag$ Operator

 Let’s look at the `drag$` Observable and how I create it out of other Observables and Operators:
-I construct `drag$` out of three observables: `mousedown$`, `mousemove$` and `mouseup$`.
+I construct `drag$` out of three observables: `pointerdown$`, `pointermove$` and `pointerup$`.
 Let me explain the construction of the `drag$` Observable from the inner Observables to the outer ones:

-I send `mousemove$` into a pipe, where each `mousemove$` event is mapped to an object which will be emitted by the resulting Observable.
-Then, the Observable is asked to terminate it’s stream when the ‘mouseup$‘ event occurs, which is done by applying the `takeUntil` Operator:
+I send `pointermove$` into a pipe, where each `pointermove$` event is mapped to an object which will be emitted by the resulting Observable.
+Then, the Observable is asked to terminate it’s stream when the ‘pointerup$‘ event occurs, which is done by applying the `takeUntil` Operator:

 ![marbles_take_until.png](img/marbles_take_until.png)
 _Visual representation of the takeUntil operator, which merges the stream of two events into a new stream_

-- `mouseup$` works similar to `mousemove$`, just that it returns an object with a different type value, ‘end‘, and with the operator `take(1)` which ends the stream after the first Submission.
-When want to drag-and-drop objects, and the drag-and-drop ends with the first `mouseup$` event.
+- `pointerup$` works similar to `pointermove$`, just that it returns an object with a different type value, ‘end‘, and with the operator `take(1)` which ends the stream after the first Submission.
+When want to drag-and-drop objects, and the drag-and-drop ends with the first `pointerup$` event.

 * `merge` The `merge` operator unites my two Observables into one:

 ![marbles_merge.png](img/marbles_merge.png)
 _Visual representation of the merge operator, which merges the stream of two events into a new stream_

-- `switchMap` receives the `mousdown$` subscription: in therms of causality, this is the first event which is happening in the chain: Switchmap takes the newest `mousedown$` event on the Item and returns the Stream of Observables which results from the `merge` Operator and which depends on the initial event (in this case on the coordinates of the initial `mousedown$` event).
-Whenever the subscribed observable, `mousedown$`, is emitting a new event, the current stream of events gets thrown away and is being replaced by a new one:
+- `switchMap` receives the `mousdown$` subscription: in therms of causality, this is the first event which is happening in the chain: Switchmap takes the newest `pointerdown$` event on the Item and returns the Stream of Observables which results from the `merge` Operator and which depends on the initial event (in this case on the coordinates of the initial `pointerdown$` event).
+Whenever the subscribed observable, `pointerdown$`, is emitting a new event, the current stream of events gets thrown away and is being replaced by a new one:

 ![marbles_switch_map.png](img/marbles_switch_map.png)
 _Visual representation of the switchMap Operator._